dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/layer_publishing_guide.md

 arn:aws:lambda:us-east-1:123456789012:layer:dynatrace-aws-s3-log-forwarder:1
 ```

-Customers can then deploy the log forwarder using the [Pre-published Lambda Layer](deployment_guide.md) option in the deployment guide — no build tools or SAM CLI required.
+Customers can then deploy the log forwarder using the [Lambda Layer](deployment_guide.md) option in the deployment guide — no build tools or SAM CLI required.

 ## Publishing a new version